 IKEA, the world’s largest furniture retailer, is rolling out an “IKEA Family” loyalty program.
 Specifically designed to keep the steam turned up on its integrated marketing channels (email, print, and social media).

-IKEA has a loyal customer base of 3.6 million people who opted into IKEAs database to receive specials, flyers and its annual print catalog, which mails to 20 million people in the U.S. alone.
+IKEA has a loyal customer base of 3.6 million people who opted into IKEAs database to receive printed materials for specials, flyers and its annual print catalog, which mails to 20 million people in the U.S. alone.
 Leontyne Green, IKEA North America CMO, says the catalog is the most important piece of the communications they produce.

 The addition of the customer relationship program, IKEA Family, is meant to fill in the gaps of communications and build loyalty systematically.
 IKEA already has one million people signed up for the loyalty program.